hadirizvi7/Semantic-Search-Engine/README.md

 2. **Integration of Third Party Services**

-Currently, the web UI is strictly related to search features.In order to enhance our frontend component, integrating third party features such as login authorization and location services would significantly improve the user experience.
+Currently, the web UI is strictly related to search features.
+In order to enhance our frontend component, integrating third party features such as login authorization and location services would significantly improve the user experience.